 - yellow squash

 You will also need, chopped peanuts, slice green onions, cilantro and more sesame seeds for serving.

-Next whisk together the sauce.
 The secret to this low fat peanut butter sauce is that I use powdered peanut butter.
 What that is, is peanuts that have been pressed so majority of the oil is released and then ground into a powder.
 Add water to reconstitute and poof! you have a low fat peanut butter.

-First, combine 6 tablespoons of powdered peanut butter (I use PB2) with 3 tablespoons of water.
+Combine 6 tablespoons of powdered peanut butter (I use PB2) with 3 tablespoons of water.
 Then add in 1 tablespoon low sodium tamari, 1 teaspoon sesame oil, 1/2 teaspoon Chinese cooking wine, grate in 1 small clove of garlic and 1/2 teaspoon fresh ginger.
 Lastly squeeze in the juice of 1/2 a lime and enough water to thin it out to a desired consistency.
 Set off to the side.

 Next, in a separate bowl, whisk together 2 tablespoon low-sodium tamari with 1 teaspoon toasted sesame oil, and 1 tablespoon cornstarch.
 Pour the marinade over the pressed and cubed tofu, toss to coat and then sprinkle with 2 teaspoons toasted sesame seeds.